 There has been quite a bit of a buzz about taxation in Kenya on the internet, especially towards the end of 2020.
-The proposed The Tax Laws (Amendment) Act, 2020, comes into effect on the 1st of January 2021 after receiving presidential assent.
-After receiving the presidential nod on the 325th of April 2020, this act became law and will have a raft of impacts to business in Kenya.
+The proposed Tax Laws (Amendment) Act, 2020, comes into effect on the 1st of January 2021 after receiving presidential assent.
+After receiving the presidential nod on the 325th of April 2020, this act became law and will have a raft of impacts on business in Kenya.
 Under this new law, businesses will not be required to keep complex accounting records.
-As an eligible tax payer, you will only be required to keep track of your daily gross sales.
+As an eligible taxpayer, you will only be required to keep track of your daily gross sales.

 What is Turnover Tax (TOT) Anyway?

 The government has introduced a ‘simpler’ tax regime for Micro and small enterprises (MSMEs).
 Essentially, Turnover tax applies to small businesses whose gross sales do not (or are not expected to) exceed Ksh.
 5 Million per year.
 If, based on your previous sales and future projections, you are making sales of Over 1 million and under 5 million in a year, make sure to submit your taxes as required.
 Accordingly, Turnover Tax is payable on a monthly basis of 3% of your gross total sales, by the 20th of every month.

 If your business has been in operation and the business permit is up for renewal, you are probably eligible for presumptive tax.
 This tax is paid in advance, by small businesses whose gross sales do not exceed 5 million per year.
 The value of the presumptive tax is equivalent to 15% of your applicable business permit or license fee.

 Understanding the importance and benefits of turnover tax